 3 Register the type string.

-@idl_register("pluto") is what lets devices.yml use device_type: pluto.
+@idl_register("adalm_pluto") is what lets devices.yml use device_type: adalm_pluto.
 The class attributes become driver metadata in the IDL response.

 4. Open One Physical Device